 - Ocean Trap and Line Fishery EIS

 - Ocean Trawl Fishery EIS

-Fisheries Management Strategies are guidelines developed for professional fishing in NSW, with an intent to accredit fishing activities as sustainable under both State and Commonwealth legislation.
+Fisheries management strategies are guidelines for NSW professional fisheries, developed with an intent to accredit fishing activities in NSW as sustainable under both State and Commonwealth legislation.

 - Estuary General Fishery FMS